Skip to Content

 Can parents decide on child custody?

-If the parents are on friendly terms and they can come up with a child custody agreement, they can usually come up with their own arrangement, but a judge will have to look it over before it is made into an official court order.
+If the parents are on friendly terms and they can come up with a child custody agreement, they can usually create their own arrangement, but a judge will have to look it over before it is made into an official court order.
+Parents aiming for this route may benefit from drafting a comprehensive parenting plan that outlines agreements regarding schedules, communication, and decision-making processes.

 What if we can’t agree on custody?